nih-cfde/use-case-library-build/library/uc-0002-explore-data-availability-to-build-policy.md

 - r-00017

 ---

+**NIH Goal:** Support the storage, sharing, and sustainability of CF data sets

 Jon is a leader at the Common Fund, and wants to build summary tables of Common Fund assets for use in both tracking progress and for finding gaps that